-I am a Research Scientist at Intel AI and an Adjunct Professor at the University of Alberta.
+I am a Fellow at the Openmind Research Institute, and an Adjunct Professor of Computing Science at the University of Alberta.

-My goal is to develop the conceptual, methodological, and mathematical foundations for the science of AI.
+My goal is to develop and understand the computational foundations of artificial minds.

 NEWS

-October, 2024: Attending the OpenMind Retreat in Banff, Alberta.
+October, 2024: Talk at the Openmind retreat in Banff, Alberta.

 October, 2024: Seattle Minds and Machines Talk: The Methodological Tangle of AI Research.